tenox7/wrp/README.md

 -s   delay/sleep after page is rendered before screenshot is taken (default 2s)
 ```

-## UI explanation

-The first unnamed input box is either search (google) or URL starting with http/https

-**Go** instructs browser to navigate to the url or perform search

-**Bk** is History Back

-**St** is Stop, also re-capture screenshot without refreshing page, for example if page
-render takes a long time or it changes periodically

-**Re** is Reload

-**W** is width in pixels, adjust it to get rid of horizontal scroll bar

-**H** is height in pixels, adjust it to get rid of vertical scroll bar.
-It can also be set to 0 to produce one very tall image and use
-client scroll.
-This 0 size is experimental, buggy and should be
-used with PNG and lots of memory on a client side.

-**Z** is zoom or scale

-**C** is colors, for GIF images only (unused in PNG, JPG)

-**K** is keystroke input, you can type some letters in it and when you click Go it will be typed in the remote browser.

-**Bs** is backspace

-**Rt** is return / enter

-**< ^ v >** are arrow keys, typically for navigating a map, buggy.

 ## Minimal Requirements

 * Server/Gateway requires modern hardware and operating system that is supported by [Go language](https://github.com/golang/go/wiki/MinimumRequirements) and Chrome/Chromium Browser, which must be installed.